mbgcodingcrash/week-1-challange/Develop/README.md

 WHEN I view the image elements
 THEN I find accessible alt attributes

-Mad alt attributes for all images
+Made alt attributes for all images

 WHEN I view the heading attributes
 THEN they fall in sequential order

+theyre in order

 WHEN I view the title element
 THEN I find a concise, descriptive title

+Has concise descriptive titile.